brad-cannell/detect/README.md

-# detect
+# Detection of Elder abuse Through Emergency Care Technicians (DETECT) project

-Detection of Elder abuse Through Emergency Care Technicians (DETECT) project
+Welcome to the public repository for the DETECT project.